grexai/unsupervised-microscopy-image-registration/README.md

 example of saving the landmark annotations, visualization codes to ovelay the aligned images for validation

+## Evaluation

+/ContrastiveUnpariedTranslation folder Cut_{dataset} jupyter notebook training scripts contains test runs The output folders of the test script should be added to SuperPoint/superpoint/calc_sp_sift_corr_{dataset}.py This script will try to align images, outputs result transformation into SuperPoint/superpoint/result/{experiment}
+The output of the scale_annotated.m mat files are containing the ground truth transformations in 2x3 format eval_all_data.py will read result and ground truth transformations and compare them.

 ##Inference with SuperCUT

 Registrationpipelineinference folder contains the SuperCUT packaged into a single repository.
 Images can be forwarded with CLI to the pipeline which will return with a transformation matrix.
 (see readme in the folder)

 ##Models
 Models for CUT, SuperPoint, and U-Net can be downloaded at: